-- If you’re looking for the most Instagrammable places in Leeds, our detailed guide will provide inspiration and locations that might surprise you.
+- If you’re looking for the most Instagrammable places in Leeds, this detailed guide will provide inspiration and locations that might surprise you.

-- Our guide to a weekend in York has everything you need to know for a trip to York, including what to do, where to go, and where to eat and stay.
+- This guide to a weekend in York has everything you need to know for a trip to York, including what to do, where to go, and where to eat and stay.

 - Knowing what to do in a new city after dark is an essential part of travel planning.
-See our guide to what to do in York after dark for lots of tips.
+See this guide to what to do in York after dark for lots of tips.